Skip to main content

 Help for international job applicants

-When you apply via our online system, you'll be asked if you are eligible to live and work in the UK.
-If you're subject to immigration control, a series of additional questions will appear in relation to your eligibility to work within the UK.
+When you apply via our online system, you will be asked if you are eligible to live and work in the UK.
+If you are subject to immigration control, a series of additional questions will appear in relation to your eligibility to work within the UK.

-More information on certificates of sponsorship, license holders responsibilities and job suitability can be obtained at the UK Visas and Immigration website.
-You can find useful information on living and working in the UK on the British Council Euraxess website.
+More information on certificates of sponsorship, license holders’ responsibilities, and job suitability can be obtained at the UK Visas and Immigration website.

 Visas

-If you are neither a citizen of the UK or an Irish national, you may need to apply for a visa before you are legally allowed to commence work in the UK.
+If you are neither a citizen of the UK nor an Irish national, you may need to apply for a visa before you are legally allowed to commence work in the UK.

-Applying for a visa can take time, so it's important to apply well in advance of when you intend to travel.
+Applying for a visa can take time, so it is important to apply well in advance of when you intend to travel.
 Find out about visa processing times in your country.

 Proof of your right to work

-Once you have a visa to enter the UK, you must provide us with proof of your entitlement to work in the UK and your passport/biometric card before you start work.
-If you don't provide us with these before your first day, you won't be able to start work on the date stated in your contract.
+Once you have a visa to enter the UK, a right to work check must be arranged before you start work.
+This will need to be conducted at least 1 day before your official start date.
+If this is not conducted before your first day, you will not be able to start work on the date stated in your contract of employment.

 On or before your first day, you will need to let us know: